Karl Wilhelm Ludwig Pappe: Botanical career

 Pappe started collecting plants around Cape Town from 1831 and this soon became his chief interest.
 He published "Systematische lijst van zoodanige Kaapse planten geslachten, als naar zulke natuurkundigen genoemd zijn die zich in de botanie vedienstelijk gemaakt hebben" (Systematic list of those Cape plants that have been named after naturalists who distinguished themselves in botany) in the Nederduitsch Zuid-Afrikaansch Tijdschrift (Dutch-German South African Magazine) in 1833.

 In 1847 Pappe submitted a paper, containing 60 plant remedies, to the Cape Town Medical Gazette, entitled "A list of South African indigenous plants used as remedies by the colonists" which was based on C.P.
 Thunberg's "Resa uti Europa, Africa, Asia, förrättad åren 1770–1779"(Travels in Europe, Africa and Asia Made Between the Years 1770–1779).
 It was republished in 1847 as a pamphlet, "A list of South African indigenous plants, used as remedies by colonists of the Cape of Good Hope".
-This became the basis for Pappe's "Florae Capensis medicae prodromus: or, an enumeration of South African indigenous plants, used as remedies by the colonists of the cape of Good Hope" in 1850, which was to accompany a collection of Cape medication sent to the Great Exhibition of 1851 in London.
+This became the basis for his "Florae Capensis medicae prodromus: or, an enumeration of South African indigenous plants, used as remedies by the colonists of the cape of Good Hope" in 1850, which was to accompany a collection of Cape medication sent to the Great Exhibition of 1851 in London.

 Pappe collaborated with the colonial secretary, Rawson W. Rawson in a study of 160 species of South African ferns which was published as "Synopsis filicum Africae Australis; or, an enumeration of the South African ferns" in the Cape Monthly Magazine (1957).
-In August 1858, Rawson appointed Pappe as government botanist, a position that Pappe had proposed.
+In August 1858, Rawson appointed him as government botanist, a position he had proposed.

 Pappe became the first professor of botany at the South African College later in 1858.
-This was an unpaid position, although Pappe did receive some student fees.
-Pappe started lecturing in April 1959 with introductory botany, the Linnaean taxonomy of plants, and plant physiology.
+This was an unpaid position, although he received some student fees.
+He started lecturing in April 1959 with introductory botany, the Linnaean taxonomy of plants, and plant physiology.

 Many of the plants Pappe collected on several trips to the Eastern Cape and Namaqualand were sent to his friend W.H.
 Harvey in Dublin.
-Pappe expanded his personal herbarium with the purchase of C.L.P.
+He expanded his personal herbarium with the purchase of C.L.P.
 Zeyher's collection.
 After his death the herbarium was sold to the government and became the Cape Government Herbarium and in 1956 was transferred to the Compton Herbarium at Kirstenbosch National Botanical Garden on permanent loan.

 In 1854 Pappe published "Sylva Capensis; or, a description of South African forest-trees and arborescent shrubs" which was a commentary on the 77 specimens sent to the Universal Exhibition in Paris in 1855.
 In 1859 he advised the United States government on indigenous plants of economic value while advising the Madras government of the value of Indian millet.
-Pappe also wrote about the dangers of deforestation and suggested conservation measures.
+He also wrote about the dangers of deforestation and suggested conservation measures.